inancgumus/learngo/01-get-started/ubuntu-installation.md

 ## 3. Install Go

-Select linux and the download will begin.
+Select Linux and the download will begin.

   ```bash
   firefox https://golang.org/dl